torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 When you are really short of storage space removing the kernels as described in the step-by-step guide might not free as much space as you would like.
 In that case consider running ``rm -rf ~/linux/*`` as well now.
-This will remove the build artifacts and the Linux sources, but will leave the Git repository (~/linux/.git/) behind -- a simple ``git reset --hard`` thus will bring the sources back.
+This will remove the build artifacts and the GNU/Linux sources, but will leave the Git repository (~/linux/.git/) behind -- a simple ``git reset --hard`` thus will bring the sources back.